Ajay Agrawal

-Ajay K. Agrawal CM works at the University of Toronto’s Rotman School of Management as the Geoffrey Taber Chair in Entrepreneurship and Innovation as well as the Professor of Strategic Management.
+Ajay K. Agrawal CM works at the University of Toronto's Rotman School of Management as the Geoffrey Taber Chair in Entrepreneurship and Innovation as well as the Professor of Strategic Management.

 Agrawal co-founded NEXT Canada, previously The Next 36 in 2010.
 He founded the Creative Destruction Lab in 2012 at the University of Toronto.
-Agrawal is co-founder of an annual conference, held at the University of Toronto, “Machine Learning and the Market for Intelligence.”
-Agrawal is a co-author of the book ‘Prediction Machines: The Simple Economics of Artificial Intelligence’ (released in April 2018).
+Agrawal is co-founder of an annual conference, held at the University of Toronto, "Machine Learning and the Market for Intelligence."
+Agrawal is a co-author of the books Power and Prediction: The Disruptive Economics of Artificial Intelligence (released in 2022), and Prediction Machines: The Simple Economics of Artificial Intelligence (released in April 2018).

 Career

 Rotman School of Management

 In 2003, Agrawal joined the Rotman School of Management at the University of Toronto as an assistant professor.

 Agrawal is the Academic Director of the Centre for Innovation and Entrepreneurship at Rotman School of Management.

 NEXT Canada

 In 2010, Agrawal co-founded and became the Academic Director of The Next 36, now part of NEXT Canada.